Are You Ready For…

 A smaller number of vet techs work in other settings, including laboratory facilities, animal shelters, zoos, and animal training, grooming and boarding facilities.

-According to the U.S. Department of Labor, Bureau of Labor Statistics*, there were roughly 79,600 veterinary technicians working in 2008 – about 91% of them in veterinary practices.
-At that time median annual wages for techs were about $28,900, with the middle 50% earning between $23,580 and $34,960.
+According to the U.S. Department of Labor, Bureau of Labor Statistics, there were roughly 84,800 veterinary technicians working in 2012 – about 91% of them in veterinary practices.
+At that time median annual wages for techs were about $30,290, with the top 10 percent earning $44,030.

 But those statistics tell only part of the story.
 Despite the recession and slow-to-recover economy the Bureau of Labor Statistics estimates that employment for vet techs will increase much faster than the average for other occupations.
-In fact they expect it will grow by a very healthy 36% over the 2008-2018 period.
+Employment of veterinary technologists and technicians is projected to grow 30 percent from 2012 to 2022, much faster than the average for all occupations.

 There are several reasons why the demand for vet techs is expected to surge.